Skip to main content

 Step 4: Orally Defend the Dissertation Proposal (Successful defense leads to advancement to candidacy) (Email Mandi Graham to Route JDP Form 3)

 Once the dissertation proposal is completed, the student can schedule an oral defense of the proposed research.
 After selecting a date when all of committee members can be present, students must circulate the proposal at least 10 days prior to the defense date.
 At the oral defense, the student will present the dissertation proposal and answer questions from committee members.
 Typically, a PowerPoint presentation is prepared to highlight key elements of the proposed research.
-The presentation should not last longer than 30-45 minutes to allow sufficient time for questions.
+The presentation should not last longer than 30 to 45 minutes to allow sufficient time for questions.
 Successful completion of the proposal defense will allow advancement to candidacy.
 If the committee feels that the student is not adequately prepared to conduct the proposed project, he/she will be advised of committee concerns and may be asked to re-defend the proposal at a later time.
-Unanimous agreement among Dissertation Committee members is required for passing.
+Unanimous agreement among dissertation committee members is required for passing.
 Students should take the JDP Form 3 “Report of the Qualifying Exam and Advancement to Candidacy” to the proposal defense.
 All committee members will sign this form indicating that the student has passed this milestone.
 When this form has been completed and processed, the doctoral student is considered a doctoral candidate.

 Teaching Experience